Heatena/HeatMap/README.md

 ## Security Issues
 This app is not intended to be exposed to the internet, but to be used as localhost web application.
-Please, **DO NOT expose** this app to the internet, use your localhost or, in case you can't do it, take care to filter who and what can access to WebMap with a firewall rule or something like that.
+Please, **DO NOT expose** this app to the internet, use your localhost or, in case you can't do it, take care to filter who and what can access to HeatMap with a firewall rule or something like that.
 Exposing this app to the whole internet could lead not only to a stored XSS but also to a leakage of sensitive/critical/private informations about your port scan.
 Please, be smart.